Staff

 Amanda is passionate about marrying accounting and operations with technology.
 Since her arrival at the Commission, she has strived to modernize operations utilizing cloud-based, paperless systems.
 In early 2021, she led an organization-wide technology migration to improve operational efficiency and flexibility.
 The best part of her job is when someone wants to talk about accounting and finance.
 Her continuous goal is financial transparency, and she enjoys engaging the staff and board members about the Commission’s operations.

-Additionally, Amanda serves as Treasurer for the Walden Green Montessori Board of Directors and is a member of the Association for Governmental Accountants.
+Additionally, Amanda serves as Vice-Chair and Treasurer for the Walden Green Montessori Board of Directors and is a member of the Association for Governmental Accountants.
 She earned a Bachelor of Arts from Western Michigan University and a Master of Professional Accounting from the University of Miami, Coral Gables.
 She resides in Whitehall with her husband and two children where she enjoys gardening and lazy beach days.

 Economic Development, Community Development, and Local Government Services